Hack Acid Reloaded VM (CTF Challenge)

 The result of nmap shows us that only port 22 is open with the service of SSH.
 Let’s check out this 22 port.

-Checking out port 22 hints us that we should use Port Knocking technique.
+Checking out port 22 hints (3.2.1 let’s Start the Game) we will use the netcat Port Knocking technique.

 Let’s scan with nmap again.

 A simple webpage opens that tells us to use our brain.
 Haha!
 Even the page source did not help.
-It’s time to use nikto.
+It’s time to use dirb for a directory brute-force attack.

-I checked every directory related to bin and only /bin/dashboard.php was useful.
-When I opened it in the browser, I found nothing useful so I looked in to the page source and even that proved to be non-useful.
+I checked every directory related to the bin and only /bin/dashboard.php was useful.
+When I opened it in the browser, I found nothing useful so I looked into the page source and even that proved to be non-useful.

 When nothing helped I decided to capture its cookies using BurpSuite.
 To capture the cookies using BurpSuite, set proxy and then turn on the interception and then simply reload the page.
 When the cookies are captured just add the following below the Host.